 When molding the silicone into a mold, you should also think about the later use.
 This means that you should immediately determine a place where you can cut the mold after it has hardened, in order to remove the object you have formed and later the casting from the mold.

-The right Preparation is Important
+The Right Preparation is Important

 Even before you start working on your project, you should think about how it can be implemented in the best possible way and how you can make the most suitable silicone molds yourself.
 First of all, take a close look at the blank you have chosen and only then choose the best fitting silicone mass.
-After all, it depends very much on your blank how exactly you should make your mold.
+After all, it depends very much on your blank as to how you should make your mold.

-- Does the surface of your object have a rather smooth structure or is it pervaded by indentations such as ornaments?
+- Does the surface of your object have a rather smooth structure or is it full of indentations such as ornaments?
 Does your blank have many edges or fine grooves?
 For a detailed structure you need a rather soft silicone, because this is the only way to get the cured epoxy resin out of the flexible mold.
-If, on the other hand, the surface form is very smooth and simple, you can also choose a material with a higher degree of hardness as silicone for molds.
+If, on the other hand, the surface form is very smooth and simple, you can choose a material with a higher degree of hardness as silicone for molds.

 - What is the size and weight of the object you want to make a mold with?
 Is the blank rather small and has a low weight?
 Apart from the answers to these questions, you should probably already know what kind of material you want to use to make duplicates later on.
 After all, very soft silicone is sometimes not dimensionally stable enough for heavy materials in large quantities.
 To avoid problems or the need for expensive support measures, you should choose a sufficiently hard silicone if you want to make a silicone mold yourself.

-Tip: The professional silicone for silicone casting in high quality is not exactly cheap to get.
+Tip: The professional silicone for high-quality silicone casting is not exactly cheap to get.
 Therefore, for your first attempts with this hobby, you might want to start with much cheaper bathroom silicone.
 This is definitely a viable substitute for your first experiments.
 However, you should not expect perfect results if you want to make a very detailed silicone mold.
 For first exercises and gaining experience with silicone casting of simple molds, bathroom silicone is quite suitable.

-High quality Duplicating Silicone for your Projects
+High Quality Duplicating Silicone for your Projects

-Various silicone products are advertised on the various trade platforms as silicone for molds.
+Various silicone products are advertised on the different trade platforms as silicone for molds.
 However, there are sometimes serious differences in quality between these products.
 Basically, factors such as the required stability in relation to the elasticity of the material are particularly decisive for the selection.

 Our recommendations on high quality and proven duplicating silicone: